kicksent/aravind-website/_pages/blog.md

 permalink: /blog/
 title: Blog
 author_profile: false
 description: "I am Aravind, a scientist and computer engineer, writing about my life.
-My blog attempts to cover stuff happening in my life with a touch of humour."
+My blog attempts to cover my ordinary life and the things that happen, with a touch of humour."
 og_image: "/assets/images/self-sketch-splash.jpg"
 ---